erikrose/blessings/README.rst

 Using ``exit_fullscreen`` will wipe away any trace of your program's output, so reserve it for when you don't want to leave anything behind in the scrollback.

-There's also a context manager you can use as a shortcut
+There's also a context manager you can use as a shortcut:

 .. code:: python